TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 I'm not working on a particular style of writing.
 It's more that I'm— I explore the styles of writing that are available to me.
 I develop my [voice](https://www.todepond.com/wikiblogarden/art/voice/finding/).

-As I do this, I learn to articulate myself better, a skill I have always struggled with— Writing helps me— I find [words](https://www.todepond.com/wikiblogarden/academia/words) so hard.
+As I do this, I learn to articulate myself better, a skill I have always struggled with— Writing helps me— I find [words](https://www.todepond.com/wikiblogarden/academia/words) so—

 Whether I'm writing a script, or giving a talk, or leading a meeting— answering a question, there's writing involved, whether it's written down or not— on paper or with speech— with letters or voice— So I practise it— practise every day—